Biden says he trusts scientists on vaccine but ‘I don’t trust Donald Trump’

 GOP RIPS DEM CANDIDATES FOR SUGGESTING THEY MAY NOT TAKE VACCINE

-But the president and the Trump campaign have charged that it’s Biden who’s playing politics when it comes to the vaccine, by questioning the president’s intentions.
+In recent days the president and the Trump campaign have charged that it’s Biden who’s playing politics when it comes to the vaccine, by questioning the president’s intentions.
 Ahead of the former vice president’s speech on Wednesday, the Trump campaign held a press call entitled, "Joe Biden's Coronavirus Vaccine Fearmongering."

 According to a Fox News national poll conducted earlier this month, 54% of voters said they plan to get a coronavirus vaccine shot when it becomes available, but more than third of those questioned said they would not.